AJS-development/OpenAgar/source/sounds/README.md

 ### NOTE:
-Although plugins can play sounds from this directory, plugins are unable to add sounds.
+Although plugins can play sounds from this directory, plugins are unable to add sounds as a security feature, since they run in a separate process.